-To be beat (adj) In normal terms ‘beat’ would be used meaning ‘to win’ Manchester United beat Liverpool, or ‘to hit’ Marko, stop beating your brother, however, in slang or everyday English it means something completely different.
+In normal terms, beat would be used as a verb meaning “to win” (ex.
+Liverpool beat Manchester United) or “to hit” (ex.
+“Marko, stop beating your brother”).
+However, it means something completely different in slang or everyday English.
 If you hear your friend saying I’m beat, it means he or she is very tired or exhausted.

 “You look beat, what have you been doing?”

 “I’ve been helping my dad in the yard all morning.”